NoeelMoeskops/input/readme.md

 ## Install

 This package uses bower so simply type `bower install input` and you should be all set.
-You can also choice from es3, es5 and es6 versions.
-The class is written in Typescript so you could also import that directly if you are using Typescript. a `.d.ts` file is planned.
+You can also choose from es3, es5 and es6 versions.
+The class is written in Typescript so you could also import that directly if you are using Typescript.
+A `.d.ts` file is planned.

 ## supported buttons